yahaveliyahu/Zoo-Management-System-Java-OOP/README.md

-# 🦁 Zoo Management System - Java OOP + PostgreSQL
+# 🦁 Zoo Management System - Java OOP + PostgreSQL database

 A Java-based application that demonstrates Object-Oriented Programming (OOP) concepts through the simulation and management of a zoo with integrated PostgreSQL database support via pgAdmin.